borntofrappe/game-development/Practice/Target Practice/README.md

 local theta = math.rad(a)
 ```

 The formula immediately relies on hard-coded values, but the demo allows to change the velocity and angle by pressing the arrow keys.
-To choose a specific metric it is further possible to press the `v`, `a` or `tab` keys.

 #### Trajectory

 The movement of the projectile is simulated by having the object move in a sequence of points approximating an arc.

-The equations for the [projectile motion displacement](https://en.wikipedia.org/wiki/Projectile_motion#Displacement), and specifically those for the horizontal and vertical component, help to find the `x` and `y` coordinates as a function of time `t`.
+The equations for the [projectile motion displacement](https://en.wikipedia.org/wiki/Projectile_motion#Displacement), and specifically those for the horizontal and vertical components, help to find the `x` and `y` coordinates as a function of time `t`.

 ```lua
 dx = v * t * math.cos(theta)